Guide

 In the case of buildings insurance, index linking typically relates to the rebuild costs of a property, which includes the labour and professional services that are required to rebuild the property, on top of inflation.

-Due to a number of factors, index linking has increased rapidly since the beginning of 2022, when it was around four to five per cent.
-This affects landlords because landlord insurance covers the cost of rebuilding the property if it is damaged beyond repair.
-The Building Cost Information Services (BCIS) house rebuilding cost index showed an 18.2% annual increase to October 2022.
+Due to a number of factors, index linking increased rapidly at the beginning of 2022, when it was around four to five per cent peaking at 18.2% by October 2022.
+This affected landlords because landlord insurance covers the cost of rebuilding the property if it is damaged beyond repair.
+Since then, index linking has decreased as house rebuilding cost inflation has calmed, but prices have not returned to the level they were at before 2022.
+The house rebuilding cost index was 40% higher in January 2024 than it was in January 2020.

 The true cost of underinsurance

-To underline the consequences of underinsurance, let’s look at a Total Landlord Insurance case study.
+To underline the consequences of underinsurance, let’s look at a Total Landlord case study.

 This meant that the property was only insured for 71% of its actual value.
 The fire claim amount was £35,414 but as a result of the underinsurance, the insurers applied the average and only 71% of the claim was paid out, in total an amount of £24,894.